-This group is responsible for the expenditure of the public monies, including federal assistance monies, allocated to ADOT each year in support of ADOT management and operations.
+This group is responsible for the expenditure of the public monies, including federal assistance monies allocated to ADOT each year in support of ADOT management and operations.
 These funds must be processed in accordance with the Arizona Procurement Code.
-This responsibility and authority is delegated to the Chief Procurement Officer and, subsequently, to this group, based upon appropriate training, expertise, knowledge and past experience with a state government unit.
+Responsibility and authority is delegated to the Chief Procurement Officer and, subsequently, to the group, based upon appropriate training, expertise, knowledge and past experience with a state government unit.
 The Procurement group is responsible to ensure that all ADOT contracts, agreements, and solicitations contain Title VI required language in accordance with USDOT Order 1050.2A.

-Demographic data (race) on contract selection and awards is reported to the CRO on a quarterly basis, the data is collected by Procurement through the Arizona Procurement Portal.
-The CRO reviews this data to assess nondiscrimination in the selection and award process based on the race of all proposers compared to the selectees to identify potential trends of disparate impacts.
-Periodically, CRO conducts random reviews of contracts to ensure compliance with Title VI required language in accordance with USDOT Order 1050.2A.
+Demographic data (race) on contract selection and award is reported to the Title VI Program on a quarterly basis.
+Title VI Program staff reviews this data to assess nondiscrimination in the selection and award process based on the race of all proposers compared to the selectees to identify potential trends of disparate impacts.
+Annually, Title VI Program staff conducts reviews of each contract template and on a quarterly basis two contracts are reviewed to ensure compliance with Title VI required language in accordance with USDOT Order 1050.2A.
 The reviews are accessed using the Procurement Portal where all contracts are housed.
-Additionally, CRO conducts random reviews of solicitations for bids, including Requests for Qualifications (RFQs), Requests for Proposals (RFPs), to ensure that the required Title VI notification language and text to request language services is included.

-https://azdot.gov/business/procurement
+Further program information can be found at: https://azdot.gov/business/procurement

-Engineering Consultants Section and Contracts and Specifications
+Engineering Consultants Section

 ADOT's Engineering Consultants Section (ECS) is responsible for prescribing and administering procedures for managing ADOT's professional services contracts which are exempt from the State Procurement Code (ARS 41-2501).
-It is ECS's responsibility to ensure these procedures and the administration of the contracts are compliant with applicable State and Federal regulations.
+It is ECS's responsibility to ensure these procedures and the administration of contracts are compliant with applicable state and federal regulations.
 The ECS is responsible to ensure that all ADOT contracts, agreements and solicitations contain Title VI required assurance language in accordance with USDOT Order 1050.2A.